 It allows you to build loyalty

-Many of the most successful eCommerce businesses generate about 25-30 percent of their revenue from returning customers.
-Loyal customers not only bring repeat business, they also bring referrals.
+Loyal customers not only bring repeat business; they also bring referrals.
 Building customer loyalty should be a priority.
 One of the best loyalty program examples out there is Amazon Prime.

-For $119, Amazon’s Prime program rewards customers by providing two-day shipping as well as access to Amazon Video and Amazon Music.
+For $139, Amazon’s Prime program rewards customers by providing two-day shipping.
 It rewards Amazon with customers who return again and again, a tremendous funnel builder.

 This is the stage where the prospective customer recognizes they have a need or want.
 This can be triggered by an ad they see, or can simply be a problem they already have.
 When a customer clicks on an ad showing something that can meet their needs or solve their problem, they are now in your funnel.